vasudevalakshmi01/fai001-exercise-product-management-file-io-module/README.md

 > - The code must not be plagiarized, the mentors will randomly pick the submissions and may ask you to explain the solution
 > - The code must be properly indented, code structure maintained as per the boilerplate and properly commented
 > - Follow through the problem statement shared with you

-### MENTORS TO BEGIN REVIEW YOUR WORK ONLY AFTER ->
-> - You add the respective Mentor as a Reporter into your Assignment Repository
+>-  You add the respective Mentor as a Reporter into your Assignment Repository
-> - Intimate your Mentor on Slack  - with your Git URL - Once you done working and is ready for final submission.